srivastava4u/TeamSelection/README.md

 		BMI < 24 and Height > 5.5
 	2. Striker player should have scored at least 50 goals
 	3. Defender player should have saved at least 30 goals
-	4. All rounder player should be marked as striker or defender to even out the Striker and Defender number
+	4. Striker and Defender should be even out and rest players should be all rounder
+	5. Team size should be matched i.e. 11 in our case

 Solution :
 	1. Used a Template pattern to define skeleton of team selection algorithm.